department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/word-list.md

 - family member: Use this term instead of “beneficiary” whenever possible.
 - Family Servicemembers’ Group Life Insurance (FSGLI)
 - federal: Do not cap "federal" for generic usage such as "federal agency."
-- Fibromyalgia: Defined as a sickness that causes tiredness, pain in different areas of your body, and sleep, memory, and mood problems
+- Fibromyalgia: Defined as a sickness that causes tiredness, pain in different areas of your body, and sleep, memory, and mood problems. **[@Beth, Danielle - is entry calling for term to be defined in body copy as such?]**
-- file a claim for disability compensation (use "file a claim" rather than "apply for benefits")
+- file a claim for disability compensation: Use "file a claim" rather than "apply for benefits."
-- final status: Use “in final status” rather than “in a final status” (no need for the article “a”).
+- final status: Use “in final status” rather than “in a final status."
-- financial hardship (don't say this!): Instead say, "Having trouble paying for basic needs, like food and housing"
+- financial hardship: Don't use this phrase.
+Instead say, "Having trouble paying for basic needs, like food and housing." **[@Beth, Danielle - could you provide background on this?
+This seems like a wordy alternative.]**

 ### G